ans-hub/dasp/README.md

 ## Known issues:

 Getting logs without years in log line (such as syslog) is realised, but there is no way in this version to compare logs for different years period.
-This is feature will have realised in future version.
+This feature will have been realised in future version.

-Current version not work with milliseconds.
+Current version not work with logs that contains milliseconds.

 Current version not working with time zones